huggingface/blog/deploy-tfserving-kubernetes.md

 ## Running the Docker image locally

 Lastly, you can run the newly built Docker image locally to see if it works fine.
-Below you see the output of `docker run` command.
+Below you see the output of the `docker run` command.
 Since the output is verbose, we trimmed it down to focus on the important bits.
 Also, it is worth noting that it opens up `8500` and `8501` ports for gRPC and HTTP/REST endpoints, respectively.